asadhasanalvi/mianwali-today/README.md

 ## 📌 Key Achievements

 - **First and only** online COVID-19 case tracker for Mianwali during the pandemic.
+-
 - Over **1,100+ activities** (page views, shares, interactions).
+-
 - Indexed on Google Search with **500+ searches** and **400+ views**.
+-
 - Earned **26 detailed 5★ reviews** on Google Maps (rating 5.0).
+-
 - Featured regular CEO press releases & update posts to engage the community.
+-
 - Operated entirely as a **solo project** (content, design, development, and outreach).
+-
+- Expanded over time with new features:
+- Tourism section showcasing Mianwali’s cultural and natural sites.
+- Weekly recap of local news for easy community catch-up.
+- Full Urdu-language version to ensure accessibility for all residents.

+- Operated entirely as a solo project (content, design, development, and outreach).

 ---